mblakele/task-rebalancer/README.md

 Task Server Scripts for Forest Rebalancing
 ===

-Sometimes a MarkLogic Server database will have several forests.
+Often a MarkLogic Server database will have several forests.
 If the forests are present from the time when the database was created, they will each have approximately the same number of documents.
 But if the administrator adds more forests later on, the newer forests will tend to have fewer documents.
 In cases like this, we can rebalance the forests.

+Or perhaps you want to replace the existing forests entirely.
+That would make sense if the replacements are on faster or larger storage, for example.
+Set the old forests to `updates-allowed=delete-only` and this tool can handle that scenario too.

-But before using this tool, consider that rebalancing is generally slower than clearing the database and reloading.
+Before using this tool, consider that rebalancing is generally slower than clearing the database and reloading.
 That is because many documents must be updated, and updates are more expensive than inserts.
 So rebalancing the forests may not be the best way to solve the problem.
 If you have the luxury of clearing the database and reloading everything, do it.

+Due to limitations in MarkLogic, this tool does not rebalance directory fragments or standalone properties.
+If you see extra fragments left behind after balancing away from delete-only forests, this may be the explanation.
+If you need to move fragments of this kind, you may be better off reloading.

 Finally, note that following this procedure may result in forests containing many deleted fragments.
 To recover disk space,